Interviewing and Selecting Job Candidates: Wisconsin

 Federal law and guidance on this subject should be reviewed together with this section.

 - Wisconsin goes well beyond federal employment law in a number of important respects.
 See Wisconsin Fair Employment Act.

 - Employers in Wisconsin may not ask prospective employees about arrests unless the questions relate to pending charges.
 See Arrest and Conviction Inquiries.

 - The Wisconsin Department of Workforce Development has deemed alcohol addiction a disability.
 Employers should tread cautiously in asking questions about drug and alcohol use unless the inquiries relate to current illegal usage.
 See Drug and Alcohol Inquiries.

 - Subjective inquiries cannot be completely barred unless it can be show that they were designed to evade Wisconsin's antidiscrimination laws.
 See Subjective Questions.

 - In Wisconsin, both employees and employers could be liable for fraud in instances where misrepresentations occur before the creation of the employment at-will relationship.
 See Misrepresentations.

-- A new law limits Wisconsin employers from seeking access to job applicants' social media accounts.
+- Wisconsin restricts employers from seeking access to job applicants' social media accounts.
 See Social Media Privacy.